yunhaiee/MCPserver_ResearchJournal/README.md

 **Example:**
 ```
-Search for articles about elderly drivers in Accident Analysis and Prevention journal
+Search for recent 10 articles about elderly drivers in Accident Analysis and Prevention journal
 ```

 #### 2. `search_scopus`